Athul2609/GEHC-PCC23/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

+#References
+Our project has taken reference from [PyTorchRelevancePropagation](https://github.com/kaifishr/PyTorchRelevancePropagation) for the Layer Wise Relavance Propagation Model.
+Please check it out for further reference.

 ---

 Feel free to customize this README according to your project's specific details and requirements.
 Good luck with your Explainable AI project! make